 Some cats might respond to ACE inhibitors to decrease the protein in their urine.
 Further studies are needed in this area to determine efficacy.

 Some cats with CRF don’t eat well because of nausea due to excess hormone secretion in the stomach.
-Tagamet or famotidine is used to counteract this problem.
-If we suspect an ulcer in the stomach due to the toxins that have built up we will use Tagamet also.
+Tagamet (famotidine) and Prilosed (omeprazole) are used to counteract this problem.
+If we suspect an ulcer in the stomach due to the toxins that have built up we mights use these medications also.

 Animals weakend by kidney disease are more susceptible to infection.
 These pets are commonly older and have significant dental disease.
 Antibiotics help them fight off infections.
 The antibiotic dose might have to be adjusted since many of them are removed from the body by the kidneys.
 Pets with CKD commonly have urinary tract infections due to bacteria, so a urine culture and sensitivity is needed in these pets to see if this problem is present.